atikrahmanbd/redis-cpanel-plugin/README.md

 # Redis cPanel Plugin (redis-cpanel-plugin)

-A cPanel Plugin For Redis Instances Controlled By Individual cPanel Users.
+A cPanel Plugin that empowers individual cPanel users to control their own Redis instances seamlessly.

 # Key Features:

-**Individual Control:** Users can start or stop their own Redis instance (one per cPanel account).
+**Individual Control:** Each cPanel user can independently start or stop their own Redis instance.
-**Enhanced Security:** Each user’s Redis instance includes unique authentication to safeguard against unauthorized access.
+**Enhanced Security:** Every Redis instance comes with unique authentication credentials to prevent unauthorized access.
-**Efficient Resource Use:** Redis instances employ the Least Recently Used (LRU) algorithm to optimize memory usage.
+**Efficient Resource Use:** Utilizes Redis's Least Recently Used (LRU) algorithm to manage memory usage effectively.

+## Prerequisites

+- **Redis Installed:** Ensure Redis is installed on your server before using this plugin.

+## Environment Tested

+- cPanel 120.0.11 on AlmaLinux
+- cPanel 120.0.11 on CloudLinux

-# Installation
+## Installation

-To install the plugin, please do the following:
+To install the plugin, follow these steps:

-1. Login to your server via SSH
+1. Login to your server via SSH.
-2. Clone the repo:
+2. Clone the repository:

 ```
 git clone https://github.com/atikrahmanbd/redis-cpanel-plugin.git